|Subject:||Devices for Maintaining Sinus Ostial Patency Following Sinus Surgery|

 The CONSENSUS II study, described in the article by Murr and colleagues (2011), was the first clinical trial to evaluate the safety and effectiveness of the Propel device in humans.
 CONSENSUS II was a small, randomized, double-blind, four-center pilot study.
 The objective of the study was to assess the safety, effectiveness, and performance of the Propel device when used following FESS in subjects with chronic ethmoid rhinosinusitis.
 Subjects studied were adults with a diagnosis of chronic rhinosinusitis with or without nasal polyps scheduled to undergo primary (bilateral ethmoidectomy with middle meatal antrostomy) or revision FESS.
 However, concurrent septoplasty and surgical treatment of other paranasal sinuses was also permitted.

 Follow-up assessments occurred prior to hospital discharge or clinic release and at post-operative days 14, 30, 60 and 90 post procedure.
-One hundred two subjects completed the follow-up visits through 90 days, representing a follow-up rate of 97.1%.
-One hundred three of the 105 subjects completed the ocular follow-up visits through 90 days (98.0%).
+A total of 102 subjects completed the follow-up visits through 90 days, representing a follow-up rate of 97.1%.
+Also, 103 of the 105 subjects completed the ocular follow-up visits through 90 days (98.0%).
 No subject required termination from the study due to an adverse event.
 The primary safety endpoint was met.
 There were no clinically significant elevations in intraocular pressure and no clinically significant changes in lens opacities through day 90.
 Recurrent sinusitis was the most frequently reported adverse event type, reported in 34 of the 105 subjects (32.4%).
 Sinusitis was the only event type localized by sinus side; this was possible in 14 of the events.
 Six occurred on treatment sides and 8 occurred on the control sides.
 Two of the adverse events (sinusitis) were determined to be related to the study device.
 Both resolved without sequelae.
 There were no serious adverse events reported in the study.
-Compared with control sinuses with non-drug eluting implants, the drug-eluting implant provided a 29% (23 vs. 33) relative reduction (p=0.028) in postoperative interventions (composite of either surgical adhesion lysis and/or oral steroids).
-The reduction in postoperative interventions was driven largely by the reduction in lysis of adhesions.
+Compared with control sinuses with non-drug-eluting implants, the drug-eluting implant provided a 29% (23 vs. 33) relative reduction (p=0.028) in post-operative interventions (composite of either surgical adhesion lysis and/or oral steroids).
+The reduction in post-operative interventions was driven largely by the reduction in lysis of adhesions.
 The rate of adhesion lysis was reduced by 52% (p=0.005), and while the need for oral steroids was reduced by 29% this difference did not reach statistical significance.
 The relative reduction in frank polyposis was 44.9% (16 vs. 29; p=0.002).

-While the results of the two controlled studies are promising, they were limited to small, heterogeneous populations with short follow-up.
+The results of these controlled studies are promising; however, they were limited to small, heterogeneous populations with short follow-up.
 In addition, the studies were conducted in a setting where both sinuses had implants, 1 with steroid and the other without.
-The two comparative trials described above did not compare the post operative outcomes using this device with outcomes following standard FESS without an ostial implant but with topical steroid sprays, saline irrigation, debridement, and conventional postoperative packing.
+The comparative trials described above did not compare the post-operative outcomes using this device with outcomes following standard FESS without an ostial implant but with topical steroid sprays, saline irrigation, debridement, and conventional postoperative packing.

 The device is implanted into the ethmoid sinus ostia by a physician under endoscopic visualization.
 The physician uses a proprietary endoscopic delivery system to position and insert the Propel device in the desired location.
 Upon insertion, the implant expands radially to conform to the surgically enlarged sinus ostium following FESS.
 Once the stent is in place, the mometasone furoate is released to the local area surrounding the stent.
 The Propel device was approved by the FDA as a combination product on August 11, 2011.